codemancers/hubot-pr-fu/README.md

 username in lowercase is same as capitalized or camelcased.
 That is, for a username `bootstrap`, the users `Bootstrap`, `bootStrap` are the same.

-One caveat is that the robot will treat every string after `status` other than `all` and `conflicts` as a username.
+One caveat is that the robot will treat every string after `pr` other than `all` and `conflicts` as a username.
 So, don't abuse this.
 Adding a way to make this better is in the works.